rks101/eglinux/README.md

 Note:-
 1. International Electrotechnical Commission (IEC - https://iec.ch) standardized the use of prefixes like "kibi-", "mebi-", "gibi-", "tebi", etc., to represent binary multiples, reserving "kilo-", "mega-", "giga-", "tera-", etc., for decimal multiples.
-2. Certain OS or utilities may display storage slightly different or less as compared to vendor because of GB/GiB used.
+2. Certain OS or software utilities may display storage values slightly different or less as compared to vendor published values because of GB/GiB unit used.
+For TeraBytes, PetaBytes (and higher) the difference becomes significant because of growth of power of 2 versus power of 10.

 ----